European Union Policies 2105-PP-L-D2POUE

 1. Lecture

 Introduction.
 Explanation of the rules for passing and taking the final examination.
 Discussion of the lecture programme.
 Discussion of the nature of the written examination - a test with closed and open questions.
-The importance of European Union policies.
+The importance of European Union policies - conceptualisation of the concept - public policies.
 Classification of EU policies taking into account the treaty bases.

 2. Lecture